Functional and Decorative Mirrors: 9 Stunning Ideas to Transform Your Bedroom.

 Wake Up Your Senses

-Lighting can be part of a sensory ritual—combine it with soothing scents like lavender and ambient sounds to prepare your mind for rest.
-Warm dim lights support your body’s natural sleep cues and help create a serene bedtime routine.
-You can also pair these techniques with ways to prevent damp or musty bedding problems that can negatively affect your sleep quality.
+Lighting can be part of a bedtime ritual—pair it with soothing scents and ambient sounds to prepare for rest.
+Warm dim lights support natural sleep cues and serenity.
+To keep your retreat fresh, prevent damp or musty bedding issues that disrupt sleep quality.

 Choose Fixtures That Match Your Style